Path-Check/Scoring-Service/README.md

             - Alternative:

-                - ship logs to Mongo with a capped collection
+                - ship logs to Mongo with a capped collection (this ensures that logs are ephemeral with respect to storage limits in order to keep costs low)
                 - daily batch jobs will export a backup copy to a storage bucket as well as the big data tool of choice

         - Use Context / Cancellation for saveToFile()